qchemlab-embedding/2023-07-14-workshop/_episodes/05-fde-calculations.md

 exercises: 60
 objectives:
   - Run your first FDE calculations
-  - ... we will come back to this lesson in the next workshop
+  - Use PyADF script to run calculations in ADF
 ---